-Otoliths sampled from the recreational catch of Pacific halibut in IPHC Regulatory Area 3A have been routinely collected by ADFG, and the ages read by IPHC Secretariat staff.
+Otoliths sampled from the recreational catch of Pacific halibut in IPHC Regulatory Area 3A have been routinely collected by ADF&G, and the ages read by IPHC Secretariat staff.
 These age samples are weighted by port-specific harvest and summarized for use in the stock assessment.
 (B. King, ADFG, pers. comm.).
-Due to the delays in exchange and processing, the most current year of data is usually one year behind other data sources (2021 for this stock assessment).
+Due to the delays in exchange and processing, the most current year of data is usually one year behind other data sources (2022 for this stock assessment).
 These data showed a generally larger proportion at ages younger than age 5, and smaller proportion greater than age 15 (Figure 47) compared to the IPHC Regulatory Area 3A FISS ages over a similar time period (Figure 9).
 The recreational data also contained a few Pacific halibut below age 4, which is younger than any observed in the FISS.
 Because some of the smallest size-at-age occurs in IPHC Regulatory Area 3A, this observation suggests selectivity for smaller Pacific halibut in the recreational fishery than in the FISS.
 These data clearly show the 2012 cohort, the most abundant at each age during 2018-2021.
-Although these data are not geographically comprehensive, recreational mortality from Area 3A represent around half of the coastwide recreational total in recent years.
-Currently, there are no additional age data from the recreational fisheries in other IPHC Regulatory Areas, but such data could be included with those from Area 3A if they become available (or are created via age-length keys from creel sampling) in the future.
+The 2022 observations are also consistent with a potential 2016 year-class as observed in the FISS data.
+Although these data are not geographically comprehensive, recreational mortality from Area 3A represent the largest single-area contribution to the coastwide recreational total.
+Currently, there are no additional age data included from the recreational fisheries in other IPHC Regulatory Areas.
+However, there has been some sampling in IPHC Regulatory Area 2C, and those or other data could be included with those from Area 3A if/when they become available (or are created via age-length keys from creel sampling of lengths) in the future.